comrob/gdip/README.md

 ## Structure of the repository

-TBD - The source codes will be provided soon.
+TBD - Detailed information will be provided soon.

+Local compilation is possible by running prepared install_local.sh script.
+It creates these directories: include, lib, bin, build.